FrasSmith/frassmith.github.io/_posts/2019-10-17-a-life-in-cameras-1.md

 "Mummy, Mummy," I said, tugging at her sleeve, "I took a photo of a lamb sitting down."

-"Lambs don't sit down", she answered patiently, "it must have been..."
+"Lambs don't sit down," she answered patiently, "it must have been..."

 Slowly, it dawned on me.
 I felt my face redden with embarrassment.
 My first photographic masterpiece.
 Indeed, the earliest photographic experience that I remember to this day, was of a sheep having a pee.